Chris Johns: Often the most vicious power struggles start over trivial things

 Amongst many lurid, and some tragic, revelations, it came to light that the wealth-manager was spied on after he left Credit Suisse (Thiam has both denied involvement and been exonerated).
 Anonymous bloggers seemed well informed during the saga, security consultants were hired and encrypted communication apps inevitably played a role.

-Everything culminated this week with a board meeting that lasted nearly a full day (as in nearly 24 hours).
+Everything culminated this week with a board meeting that lasted nearly 24 hours.
 Fuelled by pizza (probably a first for some of them), the board decided that Thiam had to go.
 More formally, he resigned.

 Many of us will take comfort from the fact that, in certain respects at least, the super rich and powerful are not that different from the rest of us.
 There are broader lessons from this saga that feature a deeper resonance than mere schadenfreude.